Larry Suffredin: Cook County Commissioner

 Suffredin has served part-time as a Commissioner on the Cook County Board for the 13th district since 2002; he was re-elected four times and will not run in 2022.
 Suffredin is Chairperson of the Legislation and Intergovernmental Relations and Veterans Committee A committee of the whole, which recommends county positions on state and federal legislation, tracking state and federal funds earmarked for the county; reviews appointments to county boards and commissions, and reviews programs to benefit military veterans.
 He also serves on the Litigation, Tax and Revenue, Rules and Administration, and the Botanic Garden Committees.

 On February 29, 2008 Suffredin voted for, and on July 22, 2008 voted to uphold, a historic Cook County sales tax increase, remaining the highest sales tax rate in the nation.
 The Chicago Tribune editorialized that Suffredin "caved to pressure from public employee unions...and he provided the winning vote for this bureaucracy-friendly tax hike" and encouraged constituents to contact Suffredin to "acknowledge the error" by co-sponsoring its repeal.

 On October 11, 2017 Suffredin was one of two Commissioners voting to keep Cook County's tax on sweetened beverages.
 This final vote followed a 15-1 vote of the County Board's finance committee, where Suffredin was the only Commissioner voting to keep the tax.

 Personal life

 Suffredin and his wife, Gloria Callaci, live in Evanston, Illinois, and have two adult children, Tom and Elizabeth.
 Tom is the alderman of the 6th Ward of Evanston.

 2008 Cook County State's Attorney campaign

-Suffredin lost to Anita Alvarez for party nomination in the February 2008 Democratic primary for Cook County State's Attorney.
+In February 2008, Suffredin lost to Anita Alvarez in the primary for the Democratic Party nomination for Cook County State's Attorney.